kkingsland/Remote-Sensing-in-Archaeology/index.md

 ![pointcloud](https://github.com/kkingsland/Remote-Sensing-in-Archaeology/blob/kkingsland-photos/4.png)

-**Note:** Looting archaeological sites is a serious problem and _is_ illegal.
+**Note:** Looting archaeological sites _is_ illegal and removes historical value from the objects and the site.
 Looting a site includes picking up and removing _anything_ from the site.
-It is imperative that to preserve the site in order for more archaeological information and removing objects from the site will cause it to be of no value for future research, including the value of removed objects.